 The first thing you want to check in a UX designer’s portfolio is their user research process.
 A UX designer inexperienced in user research cannot create a human-centered design for your product.
 Check their research processes and request an oral explanation.

 It is vital to confirm design skills before assigning any work.
 If hiring an in-house designer, you can organize a paid design test for them before hiring.
 It would help you know if they met your design demands.

 You need to know the person’s expertise with design tools.
 Your project might require unique prototyping or wireframing, so you need to know if the design tools they know match the demands of your project.
 If you don’t know much about the devices, explain what you want to do in detail to the designer, and find out the capabilities of the tools they want to use for the project.
 If the design tool does not meet your demands, you should find someone else to meet your needs.

 You must know their availability if you want to take the freelancer route.
 How long do they take to respond to your questions?
 The freelancer might have other projects, so you need to be sure they will be available for you and deliver on time.
+Additionally, the designer might be based in a different timezone, and, therefore, might not respond in an expected timely manner.
 If time is of great essence to your product launch, then you need to consider availability before expertise.

 What Determines the Cost of a UX Design Project?

 The cost of a UX design project depends on the type of app you want to design and other factors around the design.

 Here are some of the factors that determine the cost of a UX design project: